 • Request for SA-HELP assistance

-All students offered a Commonwealth supported place must complete a Request for Commonwealth assistance and HECS-HELP form prior to enrolling in a new course for the first time.
+All students offered a Commonwealth supported place must complete a Request for Commonwealth support and HECS-HELP form prior to enrolling in a new course for the first time.
 This includes permanent residents and New Zealand citizens who are required to pay student contribution amounts upfront.
 Australian citizens and permanent humanitarian visa holders may also apply for HECS-HELP assistance on this form for all or part of their student contribution amounts but must supply a tax file number.

 Note: Whilst eligible for Commonwealth support, permanent residents and New Zealand citizens are not eligible to defer their student contribution amounts to HECS-HELP and must pay their fees upfront.

 Fee-paying students (Australian citizens and permanent humanitarian visa holders only) may apply for FEE-HELP assistance for all or part of their tuition fees.
 To apply, complete a Request for FEE-HELP Assistance form before, or soon after, enrolment, and no later than the census date.